cnelson20/cx16os/docs/system_hooks.md

 - None

 Releases the calling program's hook on CHROUT calls, if it has one
-Returns 0 on success, non-zero on failure in .A
+Returns 0 on success, returns the pid of the process with the chrout hook (non-zero) on failure in .A

 ---